| Overview | Group | Tree | Graph | Index |

 solves the relaxation of a node, it pops the top goal

-from the goal stack and calls its method execute
+from the goal stack and calls its method execute.

 There are several types of goals:

-OrGoal
+OrGoal is executed,

 IloCplex